-Dr. Charles J. DiComo, John Hostetter, William Greiner, III, Diane Meek, Lou DiFelice, Barbara Buchanan, Dr. Paul Petersen, Len Kasper, Dick Shaefer (Emeritus Advisor), Doug Milliken (ex officio Advisor)
+Dr. Charles J. DiComo, John Hostetter, William Greiner, III, Lou DiFelice, Barbara Buchanan, Dr. Paul Petersen, Len Kasper, Dick Shaefer (Emeritus Advisor), Doug Milliken (ex officio Advisor)

 If you are interested in getting involved in Society operations, please contact Dr. Charles J. DiComo – we would love to have you join the team!

 - President, Call to Order

 - Guest Speaker Introduction, Presentation/Lecture/Q&A